djscheuf/journeymans-blog/source/_posts/ai-powered-journaling-for-developers.md

   - ai
   - learning
 date: 2026-01-23 09:30:00
+photos:
+  - /img/post_img/office_politics.jpg
 description: Discover how AI-powered journaling can transform your development workflow with just three simple questions every two hours.
 ---

 ~500 Words | ~2min Read

-I recently wrote about how "Rubber-Duck" Journaling is like self-improvement superpowers.
+I recently wrote about how ["Rubber-Duck" Journaling](/blog/rubber-duck-self-improvement/) is like self-improvement superpowers.
 Here, I want to share the approach I've been using to make that easy and repeatable.

 I started a daily journaling practice with 6 questions.
 They were thought-provoking, and focused on connecting my knowledge.
 It worked well, but answering six questions every day was exhausting.
 So I pivoted to something sustainable.
 I would transcribing some thoughts every couple of hours  instead.